-Hershey, PA calls itself the “Sweetest Place on Earth.”
+Hershey, Pennsylvania calls itself the “Sweetest Place on Earth.”
 Visiting at any time of year is a chocolate-filled, family centered experience.
 So you can imagine that this is a place where they really get into the holiday spirit in a big way.
-Taking my family to Hershey for the holidays was a great way to kickstart our Christmas spirit.

 Two Miles of Christmas Lights